-Due to the Concept2 Rowers matching the resistance felt while rowing in a boat, this is why they are used by collegiate and Olympic rowers.
+Since the Concept2 Rowers match the resistance felt while rowing in a boat, they are used by collegiate and Olympic rowers.

-There are really just 2 major difference between them.
+There are really just two major differences between them.
 The Matrix Rower is virtually silent and can have stronger overall resistance.
 This is great for people who want to row slowly (and still feel strong resistance) and watch TV.
 It can also be good for weightlifters who want very strong resistance.